+Parameter Description

-Parameter Description Password PSK A password for WPA encryption.
-Click the Show icon (3) to display the entered password.
+Password PSK A password for WPA encryption.

 Encryption type An encryption method: TKIP , AES , or TKIP+AES .

-When connecting to a wireless access point, the wireless channel of DIR-615 will switch to the channel of the access point to which you have connected.
+When connecting to a wireless access point, the wireless channel of DIR-615A will switch to the channel of the access point to which you have connected.